-The sea route includes three important marine parks populated with humpback wales, dugongs, dolphins, turtles and other sea fauna.
-DAC has established a team of rangers to oversee the protection of a broad range of flora and fauna.
+The sea route includes three important marine parks populated with humpback wales, dugongs, dolphins, turtles and other sea fauna, jointly managed by Dambimangari Aboriginal Corporation (DAC) and the Dept of Biodiversity, Conservation and Attractions.
+DAC have also established a team of rangers to oversee the protection of their native title land and sea.

-If you are a commercial tour operator you must purchase enough passes for each of your passengers at $90 per person for each trip.
+COMMERCIAL TOUR OPERATORS must purchase enough passes for each of your passengers at $90 per person (plus GST ) for each trip.

-Visitors are not permitted to access the sites which no longer appear on the Visitor Location Schedule.
+You need to get your pass before you come onto Dambi Country.
+Visitors are not permitted to access the sites which do not appear on the Visitor Location Schedule.